Written by Peter CarterOctober 31, 2018

 Emotional trauma can have a devastating impact on a person’s quality of life and is a key factor in many personal injury claims.
 If your emotional distress results from an accident on the road, at work or elsewhere, Carter Capner Law can offer legal advice on psychological injury claims.

 Emotional distress can also arise in the workplace where the events complained of do not constitute reasonable management action, eg bullying

-An employer is entitled to investigate employee’s circumstances and – even if the employer has come to an incorrect conclusion – instigate disciplinary action.
+An employer is entitled to investigate the employee’s circumstances and – even if the employer has come to an incorrect conclusion – instigate disciplinary action.
 But it must investigate and counsel the employee in a reasonable manner.
 Conducting disciplinary action by telephone without any forewarning and without giving the employee opportunity to respond will – if psychological injury results from the episode – usually be something for which the employer is responsible

 Another example of a “pure psychological injury” is “nervous shock” which can occur from being an eye-witness to a serious accident where someone is fatally injured; or for family members of someone killed in an accident, from being told of it and having to deal with its aftermath, eg in the intensive care ward or the identification of the deceased’s body.

 A train driver who witnesses a suicide on rail tracks can also sue the deceased’s estate for the resulting “pure psychological injury”.

-In all cases – if breach of duty and causation can be established – the resulting damages include expenses (past and future), lost wages and future economic loss.
+In all cases – if a breach of duty and causation can be established – the resulting damages include expenses (past and future), lost wages and future economic loss.
 The resulting damages ordered to be paid can be very large.

 Psychological injuries – whether or not the condition arises from a physical injury – can involve a wide range of symptoms.